Joachim Burmeister

-Joachim Burmeister (1564 in Lüneburg – 5 May 1629 in Rostock) was a north German composer and music theorist.
+Joachim Burmeister (1564 in Lüneburg – 5 May 1629 in Rostock) was a north German composer, cantor, and music theorist.

 He was the oldest of five children born to a beadworker and townsman of Lüneburg.
 His brother Anton (d.
 1634) became the cantor of St. Michaelis, Lüneburg, following Christian Praetorius.

 Burmeister attended the University of Rostock, where he received the master's degree and became cantor at the Nicolaikirche and St. Mary's Church, Rostock.
 He then taught grammar, Latin, rhetoric and poetry at the Rostock Gymnasium (Scholae Rostochiensis Collega Classicus).

 In Rostock Burmeister was acquainted with some famous humanists such as Eilhard Lubin, Johannes Simonius, Paul Tarnow, and Johannes Posselius.
 His aim while publishing his books was to prove that music was an art full of dignity, like eloquence.

 In Musica autoschédiastikè and Musica Poetica Burmeister provided a list of musical soloecisms, musical ornaments or figures, parts of the musical poem and musical styles.
 He inquired about rhetorical convenience and pronunciation of music.

 Burmeister was a very literate writer, his books show his mastery of Greek and Latin and contain references for example to Erasmus, Melanchthon, Lucas Lossius.